 - Haman’s Vanity – the sermon that Obadiah Sedgwick preached before the House of Commons just days after the discovery of Edmund Waller’s dastardly plot to bring down Parliament.
 First re-printing since 1643.

 - The Puritans in Verse: A Dialogue of Self-Denial by Richard Baxter.

-Now available through Amazon and Lulu.
-Soon to be available through Barnes & Noble, the Apple iBookstore, Google Play, and Kobo.
+Now available through Amazon, Barnes & Noble, Apple’s iBookstore, Google Play, Kobo, and Lulu.

 In this short (2-3 minutes) extract, Pastor Joel Beeke explains how the Puritans put meditation into practice.
 I hope you find it helpful: